Boosting Energy in Senior Dogs

 Meal Timing and Portion Rhythm for More Reliable Good Hours

-Meal timing can change how energy feels.
-Some senior dogs do better with smaller, more frequent meals that reduce digestive load and keep blood sugar swings gentler.
-Others perk up when breakfast is moved earlier, especially if morning stiffness makes them reluctant to move before eating.
+Meal timing changes how energy feels.
+Many senior dogs do better with smaller, more frequent meals that ease digestive load and keep blood-sugar swings gentle.
+Others perk up when breakfast moves earlier, especially if morning stiffness makes them reluctant to move before eating.

-If you’re considering Senior Dog Energy Supplements, align them with the schedule that already works.
-Consistency matters more than intensity: the same time each day, with food if the label suggests it, and with a simple log so you can tell whether your dog’s “good hours” are becoming more reliable.
+If you add an energy supplement, align it with the schedule that already works.
+Consistency beats intensity: same time each day, with food if the label suggests it, and a simple log so you can tell whether your dog's good hours are becoming more reliable.

 “The best kind of senior energy is not a surge.
 It’s steadiness.”